JoBdaT/RPS/README.md

 **Function player data**

 The player data code would populate the player name.
 The function checks for the user data.
 If user data exists then it is updated and stored in local storage.
-If notthen is creates the user profile and stores it in local storage.
+If not, then it creates the user profile and stores it in local storage.

 ![Check user data function](img-README/CheckUserDATA.PNG)